-Tuckman's model explains that as the team develops maturity and ability, relationships establish, the leader can change leadership style.
+Tuckman's model explains that as the team develops maturity and ability, and relationships establish, the leader can change leadership style.
 Beginning with a directing style, moving through coaching, then participating, finishing delegating and almost detached.
-At this point the team may produce a successor leader and the previous leader can move on to develop a new team.
+At this point, the team may produce a successor leader and the previous leader can move on to develop a new team.
 This progression of team behaviour and leadership style can be seen clearly in the Tannenbaum and Schmidt Continuum - the authority and freedom extended by the leader to the team increases while the control of the leader reduces.
-In Tuckman's Forming Storming Norming Performing model, Hersey's and Blanchard's Situational Leadership® model and in Tannenbaum and Schmidt's Continuum, we see the same effect, represented in three ways.
+In Tuckman's Forming Storming Norming Performing model, Hersey's and Blanchard's Situational Leadership® model and Tannenbaum and Schmidt's Continuum, we see the same effect, represented in three ways.

 The Conscious Competence learning model, together with Kolb's learning cycle theory, and the Johari Window model all provide helpful additional ways to learn and to teach others about Tuckman's ideas and their applications.
 These will be discussed later.